| print view | expand content | forums | guestbook | disable ads | Contribute / Submit |

 1. Keep hitting F8 when your system boots up, till you see a menu appear

-4. You should see a long list of file names scroll by.
-Followed by the login screen and a Safe Mode Warning, which you can click OK to ignore.
+3. You should see a long list of file names scroll by.

 2. Uninstall the driver via the following steps